 a. identifying the lessons to be learnt form the adult’s case, and

 The SAR subgroup will consider referrals at their monthly meeting, using the criteria outlined above.
 A recommendation is then made by the group for consideration by the Independent Chair of MSAB.
 The Independent Chair’s decision is final.

 For further information professionals can contact their MSAB representative.

-If you are a member of the public you may wish to refer to the relevant safeguarding referral process in your local area.
-Please click on the relevant area to be taken to the information needed.
+If you are a member of the public you may wish to contact the safeguarding team in your local area.
+Please click on your local authority area to be taken to the information needed.